Collared Greens clothing to open in Charleston as another shop closes; 3 dining spots on way

 The restaurant recently applied for its license to sell beer, wine and liquor for on-premise consumption.
 Buck said hours are tentatively set for 11 a.m. to 11 p.m.

-In Mount Pleasant, a new venue called Owlbear Cafe plans to open in the spring at 1964 Riviera Drive, Suite J, near Target in the Shoppes at Seaside Farms.
+In Mount Pleasant, a new venue called Owlbear Cafe plans to open in the spring at 1964 Riviera Drive near the Target store in the Shoppes at Seaside Farms.

-Co-owners Marshall Tyers and his fiancée, Sarah Reuter, plan to offer sandwiches, salads, soups, coffee, beer and wine for breakfast and lunch at the new restaurant.
+Co-owners Marshall Tyers and Sarah Reuter plan to offer sandwiches, salads, soups and coffee for breakfast and lunch at the new restaurant.
+Beer and wine also will be available.
 Tyers will be the chef.

 The site is under renovation, and an opening date has not been announced.
 Hours are tentatively set for 7 a.m. to 7 p.m.

-The space, beside Grand Oaks Animal Hospital, remains to be upfitted.
+The space, which is next to Grand Oaks Animal Hospital, has yet to be upfitted.
 An opening date has not been announced.

+Wilmington, N.C.-based Shuckin' Shack operates another Charleston area location in Summerville and has two other restaurants in South Carolina in Easley and Greenville.
+It has 16 locations from Florida to Maryland with 10 in North Carolina.

 Also, a Harris Teeter gas station is under construction in front of the retail center along Bees Ferry Road.